OreliaSk/Laravel-5.5-Vue.js-2-Bitsound_v2/readme.md

 $ composer install
 ```

-Install the node_modules packages extended repositories with :
+Install the node_modules packages with :
 ```
 $ npm install
 ```